 In Trinidad, you are likely to hear the somnolent sounds of an early 19th century colonial town: wheels rumbling along cobbled streets, donkeys braying as they amble through the town, troubadours strumming melodic tunes on their guitars, and tawny guajiros (Cuban country folk and mountain men) conversing in the city’s softer southern tone.
-A great way to visit Trinidad is on one of our Cuba kayak tours, walking tours, photography tours, or biking tours.
-If you want something with more variety try our Havana weekend escape tour.

 Today, Trinidad stands as a well-preserved Spanish colonial settlement, but this intriguing rural town was first founded in the 16th century in the central Cuban province of Sancti Spiritus.
 Trinidad’s prosperity is largely owed to the neighboring Valley de los Ingenios, or the Valley of the Sugar Mills, which flourished during Cuba’s sugar boom in the 18th and 19th centuries.
 The valley now forms a living testimony to Cuban sugar production with its standing plantations and mills of old.
 Similarly, Trinidad is often referred to as a living museum, as the vestiges of former architecture and building materials persists to this day.
 In Trinidad, you can expect to see terracotta clay roofing tiles decorating the skyline.